theupshift/chrdev/posts/2020-05-28-Notes-on-Code-BEAM-V-2020.md

 **Backpressure**

 Backpressure can work great for internal services, but for e.g. spike in users your system needs to dynamically adapt to the circumstances.

+# Adopting Erlang, Adapting Rebar

+It's easy to pick up a book, read the theories, but often get stuck in the more practical stuff.

+Adopting Production Erlang:

+**with docker**

+- efficient building
+  - cache deps with rebar.lock
+  - store local hex package cache
+- runtime concerns
+  - busy wait (Erlangs' scheduler goes to sleep with a tight loop, burning your CPU)
+  - schedulers
+  - zombie processes

+Most of the issues are fixed in OTP-23 and rebar 3 3.14

+**with kubernetes**

+Similar concerns as with docker.

+You will get throttled if you reach certain CPU limits.